Rahul-Thirumala/Rahul-Thirumala/README.md

 [**Record Linkage: Data Wrangling with Pandas and NumPy**]()

 Description:
 Implemented record linkage to merge data from different sources using pandas and numpy.
-Explored data wrangling techniques for efficient data matching.

 Technologies:
 - Python
 - pandas